 13.1 “Affiliate” means any other entity that controls, is controlled by, or under common control of a party.
 For this definition, “control” means the ability to direct the affairs of another entity through at least 50% of the shares, voting rights, or economic interests of the entity.

-13.2 “Adobe” means either Adobe Systems Incorporated, or the Adobe entity that executes this Agreement.
+13.2 “Adobe” means either Adobe Inc., or the Adobe entity that executes this Agreement.

 13.3 “Agreement” means these license terms, the sales order or ordering documentation (if applicable), any terms incorporated into these license terms, and any other terms Adobe attaches to these terms.
 Any distributed code, including APIs and SDKs are subject to additional terms.

 13.4 “Confidential Information” means non-public or proprietary information about a disclosing party’s business related to technical, commercial, financial, employee, or planning information that is disclosed by the disclosing party to the other party in connection with this Agreement, and is (A) identified in writing as confidential at the time of disclosure, whether in printed, textual, graphic, or electronic form; (B) Customer Content; or (C) disclosed in non-tangible form, identified as confidential at the time of disclosure, summarized in a writing labeled as “confidential”, and delivered to the receiving party within 15 days after disclosure.
 “Confidential Information” does not include information that: (1) has become public knowledge through no fault of the receiving party; (2) was known to the receiving party, free of any confidentiality obligations, before its disclosure by the disclosing party; (3) becomes known to the receiving party, free of any confidentiality obligations, from a source other than the disclosing party; or (4) is independently developed by the receiving party without use of Confidential Information.